Ticket to the Coucy Castle

 Opening hours

-Coucy Castle welcomes visitors daily during the following hours:
+Coucy Castle is open daily during the following hours:

 May 2 to September 4: 10 am to 1 pm and 2 pm to 6:30 pmSeptember 5 to April 30: 10 am to 1 pm and 2 pm to 5:30 pm

-Last entry is permitted up to 45 minutes before closing.
+The last entry is allowed up to 45 minutes before closing.
 On December 24 and 31, the castle closes at 4 pm.
-These hours are subject to change.
+Note that these hours may change.

 Free admission